joshschmille/sate/README.md

 It allows you to play Space Aces in a terminal window, or on a remote server if desired.

+## Features
+- Terminal based interface for maximum portability.
+You can even play remotely over SSH!
+- Persistent character status information.
+It saves every time you make a change.
+- Logging of all input and output for referencing later.

+## Future Plans
+- Self-updating to enable easy ways to stay up to date with the latest additions & changes.
+- Better logging formatting.
+I'd like to have the output log be formatted as Markdown to make it more portable.
+- More to come!

 ## How to Play
 ### Overview
 - Download the [latest release](https://github.com/joshschmille/sate/releases/tag/latest) for your desired OS.